Treaty of Roskilde: Bornholm and Trøndelag

 Meanwhile, Norwegian forces succeeded in expelling the Swedish occupiers from Trøndelag.
-Eventually, the resulting Treaty of Copenhagen in 1660 restored Trøndelag to Norway, and also the island of Bornholm to Denmark.
+Eventually, the resulting Treaty of Copenhagen in 1660 restored Trøndelag to Norway, and the island of Bornholm to Denmark.

 The relinquishment of Trøndelag by the Treaty of Copenhagen reflects strong local resistance to the Swedish occupation.
-Although the Swedish invasion had been welcomed, or at least not resisted, the Swedes issued conscription orders in Trøndelag and forced 2000 men and boys down to 15 years of age to join the Swedish armies fighting in Poland and Brandenburg.
+Although the Swedish invasion had been welcomed, or at least not resisted, the Swedes issued conscription orders in Trøndelag and forced 2,000 men and boys down to 15 years of age to join the Swedish armies fighting in Poland and Brandenburg.
 King Carl X Gustav was afraid that the Trønders would rise against their Swedish occupiers, and thought it wise to keep a large part of the men away.

 Only about one third of the men ever returned to their homes.
 Some of them were forced to settle in the Swedish province of Estonia, as the Swedes thought it would be easier to rule the Trønders there.
 Many of Trøndelag's men were already in the Dano-Norwegian army and navy, so the Swedish-forced conscription nearly emptied Trøndelag of males.
 The result was devastating, as the farms were left without enough hands to harvest the fields, and famine struck the region.
 Some local historians of Trøndelag have termed this the genocide of the Trønders.

-The few months of experience with Swedish taxation and conscription left such bitter sentiments that it served to strengthen Dano-Norwegian unity and patriotism, making resistance to Swedish invasions of Denmark–Norway stronger over the next 80 years.
+The few months of experience with Swedish taxation and conscription left such bitter sentiments, that it served to strengthen Dano-Norwegian unity and patriotism, making resistance to Swedish invasions of Denmark–Norway stronger over the next 80 years.

 Scania

-According to the ninth article of the Treaty of Roskilde, which ceded Scania (Skåne), the inhabitants of the Scanian lands were assured of their privileges, old laws and customs.
+In the ninth article of the Treaty of Roskilde, which ceded Scania (Skåne), the inhabitants of the Scanian lands were assured of their privileges, old laws and customs.
 However the territories were gradually integrated in the Swedish realm.
 The nobility was soon amalgamated with the Swedish nobility and introduced into the Swedish House of Lords with the same rights and privileges as the original Swedish noble families.

+In 1676 Denmark attacked and conquered most of Scania in an attempt to take back the province, but Sweden reconquered it.
 The provincial Scanian Law was replaced by the national Swedish law in 1683.
 In the same year the national Danish law came into force in Denmark, also replacing provincial laws there.
 The Swedish Church Ordinance was introduced in 1686.